-- 40mg Dextromethorphan (DXM) Hydrobromide (HBr) – for its analgesic properties.
+- 60mg Dextromethorphan (DXM) Hydrobromide (HBr) – for its analgesic properties.
 1xper day, first thing in the morning without food, just water.

 - 300mg Quinidine Sulfate (Q) – to inhibit the metabolites Dextrorphan and 3-Hydroxymorphinan, in which result in the psychoactive properties of Dextromethorphan.
 1x per day.

-- 15mg Amrix – At bedtime to reduce the muscle tension and jaw clenching side effects of DXM.
+- 15mg Amrix – At 2-3pm to reduce the muscle tension and jaw clenching side effects of DXM.
 This drug peaks around 10-11pm.

-- 500mg DL-Phenylalanine – L- increases mental and physical energy, noticeably improves visual memory and visual imagery in general.
-D- reduces pain by decreasing the enzyme that breaks down endorphins, and inhibits potassium-evoked 3H-noradrenaline release from the hypothalamus.
+- 100mg+ DL-Phenylalanine – L- increases mental and physical energy, noticeably improves visual memory and visual imagery in general.
+D- reduces pain by decreasing the enzyme that breaks down endorphins and inhibits potassium-evoked 3H-noradrenaline release from the hypothalamus.
 Also required to increase DXM dosages from 65mg to 120mg without severe side effects.
 Taken 1 hour after DMX/Q dose.

 - Super B Complex – To counteract the depletion and to facilitate the supplementation of various vitamins and minerals by the DXM.
-In doing so, this reduces pain and improves energy.
-Taken 2 hours after DMX/Q dose.
+In doing so, this reduces pain and improves mental and physical energy.
+Taken 1 hour after DMX/Q dose.

 The dose for quinidine is approximately 4.5 times the dose of dextromethorphan within the first month.
 For the first month, the patient should take one dose in the morning and one dose before bed.
 Recommended 15mg increase of DXM per 1-2 weeks.
 After one month, only one dose may be required in the morning and the quinidine may be reduced to 4x the amount of dextromethorphan.
 Increasing beyond the 45/200mg at the 4.5x, for me at least, seems to lead to the quinidine side effects of increase muscle and joint pain.